home-assistant/voice.home-assistant/docs/contributing/intent-sentences.md

 Limit the first contribution to translations of the error sentences in `_common.yaml` and adding sentences and tests for the `homeassistant` domain.

 If you are unable to run the add_language script locally, ask in Discord to have a maintainer run it for you.

-## Fixtures

-Make sure that fixtures do not have generic names like "garage door" or "curtains".
-Instead, use a name that is unique to the fixture.
-For example, name it "garage door left" or "curtains left".

-This is necessary to allow defining matching sentences based on the generic names, like "open the garage door".